Setting Up Propane Gas for a Home in France

-You have three options for ownership of your propane gas tank in France:
+You have three options for the ownership of your propane gas tank in France:

 - You rent the gas tank: you pay a monthly subscription to your supplier, which usually includes maintenance fees.
 This is a turnkey solution; you don't have to worry about the tank or its maintenance.
 However, you are bound to exclusive supply from the company that owns the tank.